 Introduction

 The effect of beta-blockers on perioperative mortality in non-cardiac surgery has been controversial1 due to concerns regarding the scientific integrity in two related clinical trials2–6.
-Three meta-analyses that included the trials subject to concerns concluded that beta-blockers decrease perioperative mortality7–9 whereas a meta-analysis that excluded the suspect trials concluded that beta-blockers increase perioperative mortality9.
+Three meta-analyses that included the trials subject to concerns concluded that beta-blockers decrease perioperative mortality7–9, whereas a meta-analysis that excluded the suspect trials concluded that beta-blockers increase perioperative mortality9.
 In these studies, perioperative mortality was defined as the death rate of patients in the perioperative setting, including the period of admission, anaesthesia with surgery, and postoperative recovery.

 The trials subject to concerns regarding scientific integrity were the Dutch DECREASE-I and DECREASE-IV trials4–6.
-The committees that investigated the integrity of the DECREASE trials reported that data manipulation was likely but that the extent of the data manipulation remained unclear4–6.
+The committees that investigated the integrity of the DECREASE trials reported that data manipulation was likely, but that the extent of the data manipulation remained unclear4–6.
 Moreover, the latest guidelines still recommend the usage of beta-blockers in the perioperative period in certain cases10,11, where some of these guidelines are based on other work by the PI of the DECREASE trials.
 Considering the potential harmful consequences of guidelines based on work by someone who has been repeatedly investigated for breaching scientific integrity, we aim to estimate the extent of data manipulation in the DECREASE studies2–6 to further stimulate the debate on using beta-blockers in the perioperative period for patients undergoing non-cardiac surgery.

 The reports on the integrity of the DECREASE trials primarily focused on the provenance of the raw data but did not investigate the extent to which the DECREASE trials deviated from comparable trials.
 Provenance is primarily concerned with the origins of the data, verifying things such as (but not limited to) the informed consent and whether data corresponded to patient files.
-The committee reports did not neglect statistical evaluation however: according to the report a statistical expert evaluated the applicability of forensic statistical methods6 to evaluate results of trials separately (i.e., DECREASE-I, DECREASE-IV) although the report lacks details as to how this evaluation took place.
+However, the committee reports did not neglect statistical evaluation; according to the report a statistical expert evaluated the applicability of forensic statistical methods6 to evaluate results of trials separately (i.e., DECREASE-I, DECREASE-IV), although the report lacks details as to how this evaluation took place.
 The expert concluded that the previously applied methods by him were not applicable for use in this case.
-Nonetheless, in this report we compare across trials, which is a method that has previously been used to monitor trial data quality or to test for potential data anomalies12,13.
+Nonetheless, in the present study we compare across trials, which is a method that has previously been used to monitor trial data quality or to test for potential data anomalies12,13.
 Moreover, comparing across trials instead of evaluating them separately has previously proven to be effective in detecting data manipulation14.
 Comparing the DECREASE trials to other published trials studying the effectiveness of beta-blockers with respect to perioperative mortality could prove informative of the potential extent of the manipulation in the DECREASE trials.

 The effectiveness of perioperative beta-blockade is obfuscated by the afflicted DECREASE trials, potentially interacting with the type of beta-blocker and the way that beta-blockers were administered (i.e., dose and duration of treatment).
 In the randomized trials on beta-blockers, patients were administered various types of beta-blockers (e.g., metroprolol, bisoprolol, atenolol) and in various ways (e.g., intravenously, orally; half an hour before surgery or multiple days before surgery; with or without titration based on heart rate).
 Factors such as dosage and duration can have an effect on the pharmacological effectiveness with respect to perioperative mortality.
 Moreover, the highly discrepant results from the DECREASE trials9 might partly be caused by such differences15 and not purely due to data manipulation (given that not all data points can be considered manipulated at this point).